Goal: pull daily prices via GOOGLEFINANCE, compute monthly closes & returns, and view them in your Sheet.

 function openGoogleSheet(){

-// Replace with your actual Sheet URL (see Troubleshooting)
+// Replace with YOUR Sheet URL:

 var sheetUrl = "YOUR_GOOGLE_SHEET_URL";